 Jason Robb, CMHCi

-Jason is currently pursuing his Clinical Mental Health Counseling (CMHC) degree at Utah Valley University.
-With a background in psychology and five years of experience in the mental health field, he has worked with clients from all walks of life—though he has a special passion for supporting neurodivergent individuals (ADHD, Autism), LGBTQIA+ communities, and those navigating identity, faith transitions, and trauma.
+Jason (he/him) is currently pursuing his Clinical Mental Health Counseling (CMHC) degree at Utah Valley University.
+Jason has spent the last five years working in the mental health field, with experience working with neurodivergent populations (particularly Autism and ADHD), and has a passion in providing a space for LGBTQIA+ communities and people of color or of other minority status, and those navigating identity, faith transitions, and trauma.

 Outside of therapy, Jason enjoys hiking, making music, playing video games, and constantly learning-whether it's history, philosophy, psychology, or a new language.
 He is also a committed advocate for social justice and believes everyone deserves to live authentically without barriers or fear.